 Typically, a self-hosted intranet application requires a dedicated IT team to look after it.
 This can be quite costly, because you need to budget for extra resources as well as the server on which to host your intranet.
 But it does mean you have total control over server security, maintenance, and firewalls.

 Cloud intranets, on the other hand, are hosted securely in the cloud by an external provider.
-They’re usually subscription-based, so all costs – from security, hosting, updates, and maintenance – are covered in one monthly fee, and no in-house IT team is required.
+They’re usually subscription-based, so all costs – such as security, hosting, updates, and maintenance – are covered in one monthly fee, and no in-house IT team is required.

 What is the purpose of an intranet?

-In their youth, intranets delivered limited collaborative functionality and were little more than a static company news site with an added employee directory.
+In their youth, intranet solutions delivered limited collaborative functionality and were little more than a static company news site with an added employee directory.

 Over the last decade, however, intranet portals have evolved dramatically in terms of functionality and design.
 The importance of intranet software has grown exponentially as well, especially as the business world moves into a hybrid working model, with distributed teams working from home or the office.